-I wouldn’t call myself an expert, but now after being pregnant two times (three if you count my angel baby), I feel like I got a handle on how to ease that first trimester illness.
+I wouldn’t call myself an expert, but now after being pregnant three times (four if you count my angel baby), I feel like I got a handle on how to ease that first trimester dread.

-Below you will find my top eleven must haves to survive that dreaded first trimester.
+Below you will find my top fourteen must haves to survive the difficult first trimester.

 I learned really quick to keep ginger tea on hand when I was pregnant with my first.
 I swear by ginger and its magical healing properties to subside and take away nausea.
 I prefer to add lemon to my ginger tea as it helps take away the nausea even more and makes it easier to drink (if you don’t like ginger).
 Here is my favorite brand.

 You all know I swear by my essential oils.
 I remember when I was pregnant with Jasper I would not leave the house without peppermint oil in my purse.
 Simply smelling this oil always did the trick when I was in a pinch.
 I prefer to place a drop of it on my tongue as I found it to be the most effective.
+I do this with Lemon as well- simply smelling this oil can do the trick!
 I use Young Living essential oils.

 I researched the crap out of morning sickness remedies before I ever got pregnant.
 I hate feeling sick and I really hate vomit, so I was prepared to do anything to prevent it.
 I kept coming across B6 vitamins and how effective they were.
 So, after my own research, which I advise everyone else to do, I decided to give them a go.
 Best decision EVER.
 Your B vitamins get depleted when you become pregnant, specifically B6, causing you to become nauseous mixed with all of the hormonal changes.
 I took no more than 100mg a day.